The urinary tract helps the body expel toxins.

 The kidneys act as a filter for the body’s blood and fluids.
 It pushes toxins to the bladder, which is filled with urine.
 Once full, the bladder releases urine through the urethra.

 Many conditions can affect parts of the urinary tract.
 These conditions can lead to lower urinary symptoms.
 It can cause frequent nighttime urination and lead to discomfort during the day.

 Some people find a urinary condition affects their quality of life.
-We look at common urologic diseases and what people should know about them.
+We look at common urologic disease(s) and what people should know about them.

-Urologic diseases include any condition that affects the urinary system.
+A urologic disease includes any condition that affects the urinary system.
 These conditions can cause different symptoms, depending on the severity and part of the urinary tract affected.